-These coping skills for anxiety may sound weird at first, but in fact, research has proven them to be effective for both stress and anxiety.
+The below coping skills may sound weird at first, but in fact, research has proven them to be effective for both stress and anxiety.

 Statistics show that 40% of disability worldwide is down to anxiety and depression.
 In fact, mixed anxiety and depression is one of the most common mental disorders in the UK at present.